-Principles and definition of MBSR Supervision with Mindful Academy
+Principles and definition of Supervision and Mentoring with

 Your Supervisor has a range of roles and functions, including:

 - Offering Supervision as a component of the Mindfulness Good Practice Guidelines, including the recommended one-year training pathway.

 Acting as guide and mentor to the Supervisee's personal Meditation and Mindful Movement practice in terms of: